Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Cyclones have been favored by 6.5 points or more six times this season and are 3-3 ATS in those matchups.

-- When Iowa State puts up more than 29.8 points, it is 3-1 against the spread and 3-1 overall.
+- Iowa State is 3-1 against the spread and 3-1 overall this season when the team notches more than 29.8 points.

 - In games that Iowa State piles up over 433.9 yards, the team is 2-1 against the spread and 2-1 overall.